tonyskidmore/azure-ai-demo/bootstrap/README.md

 Open Azure DevOps and explore the `azure-ai-demo` project.
 Review the Pipelines.

+### Pipelines

+The `terraform` pipeline deploys all of the needed infrastructure, it will be run automatically if you use the `make deploy` option, if not that will need to be run first.

+To deploy the application run the `application` pipeline.

+### Destroy

 To destroy the demo environment, **first run** the **terraform** pipeline and choose the destroy option to delete the contents of the demo resource group.
 Then from the location that the bootstrap code was run from: